zu2/chibicc-6800-v1/README.md

 - long and float size are 32-bit.
 - double and long long, 64-bit or more are not supported.
 - passing/returning struct/union by value and bit fields have been implemented.
+- The first non-struct/union parameter is passed in registers (A/B/@long)
+    - if the function returns a struct/union, the address of the struct/union is passed in a register as an implicit argument.

-The float/long library was written for testing, with no attention paid to speed, precision, or exception handling.
+The float library was written for testing, with no attention paid to speed, precision, or exception handling.

-It doesn't work well yet.
-Many parts remain x64.
+The compiler passes basic tests, but there are still many issues remaining.

-The code runs as a stack machine.
+In the original chibicc, the code is compiled as a stack machine on x86.
-I created the MC6800 version based on the x64 code.
-After compilation, the generated code is very slow and large.
+On the 6800, this is very inefficient, so a simple optimization is done:

 I've only just started reading the original chibicc code, so there are probably many bugs and inaccuracies I added.